 The diagram in the introduction shows the standard colour monitor and its controls.
-The default setting is ringer volume midway and contrast maximum (slide finger to top).
+The default setting is ringer volume maximum (slide finger to left) and contrast midway.
+The slider on the right hand side alters the screen viewing angle.

 Auto Display